foam-framework/foam2/README.md

 * _npm run doc_ generates HTML API documentation in doc/gen/.

-Documentation is created by JSDoc with a plugin to account for Foam's package structure and declarative nature.
-JSDoc modules correspond with Foam packages.
+Documentation is created by JSDoc with a plugin to account for FOAM's package structure and declarative nature.
+JSDoc modules correspond with FOAM packages.
 See [./doc/Documentation.md](./doc/Documentation.md) for information on comment formatting.